yuraware/PixelPerfect/README.md

 ##Usage

 Create dictionary with class name and corresponding mockup image name.
-In the status bar appears buttons "show/hide" and settings.
+In the status bar appears buttons "show/hide" and "settings".
 Now you can compare mockup image with actual user interface.

 ```
 #ifdef DEBUG